hansenp/diachrscripts/docs/combining_interactions.rst

 All interactions that occur in less replicates will be discarded.
-For the remaining interactions, the simple and twisted read pair counts from different replicates will be added up separately.
+For the remaining interactions, the four read pair counts from different replicates will be added up separately.
 For this analysis,
 we required that an interaction must occur in at least two replicates.
 The name of each created file will have the same prefix ``--out-prefix``, which can also contain the path to an already existing directory.
-For combined replicates,
+For pooled replicates,
 we have used the abbreviation ``RALT``, where ``ALT`` stands for **A**\ t\  **L**\ east **T**\ wo.